inbo/tutorials/content/articles/spatial_mgrs/index.md

   National Security Agency ([code repo](https://github.com/NationalSecurityAgency/qgis-latlontools-plugin)).
-  It provides several geoprocessing algorithms, which can also be accessed outside the QGIS GUI, e.g. from R [^8].
+  It provides several geoprocessing algorithms, which can also be accessed outside the QGIS GUI, e.g. from R [^9].
 The plugin also provides a GUI for easy coordinate conversion based on interaction with the map.

-Note that some of these implementations don’t require a geodetic datum (hence CRS), but of course (converted) coordinates still need a geodetic datum to refer to an actual position on the Earth surface and to use them with other geospatial data.
+Note that some of these implementations do not require a geodetic datum (hence CRS), but of course (converted) coordinates still need a geodetic datum to refer to an actual position on the Earth’s surface and to use them with other geospatial data.

 Since it has not been implemented in PROJ, regular geospatial R packages